Second Order Langevin Equation and Definition of Quantum Gravity By Stochastic Quantisation: Standard quantisation and first order stochastic equations

+It turns out that all relevant QFTs for elementary particles that are not coupled to quantum gravity can be defined by such a first order Fokker-Planck equation.
+One gets therefore a probabilistic interpretation of all their Euclidean correlation functions.

+However, some Lagrangians, and in particular the Einstein Lagrangian, are such that the limit \eqref{FPE} cannot be reached or does not make sense.
+Here we will suggest that this is not in contradiction with the possibility that its correlators are well defined at finite values of the stochastic time, with some possible oscillatory dependence when the stochastic evolution is generalised from first to second order.
+The point of this paper it that this property has a relevant physical interpretation.

 A first order Langevin equation often implies a Fokker-Planck equation.
-The Langevin framework is more general in the sense that it allows one to define correlators at different values of the $\tau_i$.
-It leads one to a supersymmetric formulation in $d+1$ dimensions, whose Hamiltonian interpretation includes the Fokker-Planck formulation \cite{gozzi} for many well-behaved theories.
+The Langevin framework is more general because it allows one to define correlators at different values of the $\tau_i$.
+It also a supersymmetric formulation in $d+1$ dimensions, whose Hamiltonian interpretation illuminates very interestingly the Fokker-Planck formulation of many well-behaved theories \cite{gozzi}.